spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 stream create helloComposed --definition "http-transformer --server.port=9001 | log"
 ```

-To chain the order in which the functions are run, we have to use the `spring.cloud.stream.function.definition` property to define the function definition.
+To define the order in which the functions are run, we have to use the `spring.cloud.stream.function.definition` property to define the function definition.
 The function definition represents the functional DSL defined by Spring Cloud Function.

 In this case, it is as follows: